 More than a century later, the case remains unsolved.

-“[This] is one of the true stories we have, and it’s documented in a book called The Man from the Train,” says Downtown Partnership of Colorado Springs’ Claire Swinford.
+“[This] is one of the true stories we have, and it’s documented in a book called The Man from the Train,” says Claire Swinford, who formerly guided haunted walking tours with the Downtown Partnership of Colorado Springs.
 “The author, Bill James, finds 14 years of cases across the country where the modus operandi … [and] details are the same: a family with children … a house within a mile of the tracks … and every mirror covered.
 There were no shared records between police departments [then], and the trains allowed this perpetrator an escape.”

-As director of urban engagement, Swinford leads scheduled walking tours of downtown Colorado Springs the first Saturday of each month.
-Throughout October, the tours focus on haunted history.
+The Downtown Partnership typically leads scheduled walking tours of downtown Colorado Springs the first Saturday of each month.
+Throughout October, the tours focus on the haunted history of Colorado Springs.
 The spooky events are popular, and are added on request.

 “For historical interpretation, we frame much of the tour around Colorado Springs being a refuge for … tuberculosis [sufferers],” Swinford says.
 “There was a point when one in three had the disease—or a close family member battling it.”